artemiswkearney/HitScoreVisualizer/README.md

 | NeedsMigration | Config made for HSV {Version}.
 Migration possible. | The config is valid, but still needs a migration to the newer format, this can be done automagically though. |
 | Compatible | OK - {Version} | The config file is just fine, nothing special needs to happen.
 Shows the version for which it was originally made. |
 | NewerVersion | Config is too new.
 Targets version {Version} | The config file is made for a newer version of HSV and therefore won't be allowed to be loaded in as it's correct workings cannot be guaranteed. |

+### Config migration remark
+If one of your configs needed migration upon selection.
+The old config will automagically be backed up to the folder `UserData\HitScoreVisualizer\Backups` (will be created if it doesn't exist) and the migrated config will be saved to the original file instead.
+However, all configs placed in that folder will **NOT** be loaded by HSV.
+This behavior is by-design and is intended as a safety measure, to prevent accidental migration issues with backups.
+If you want revert to a backup, move one of the files back to the main folder (or another folder in the main folder if you're using a folder structure.)

 ## How-To Config? (aka config explained)